COURTNEY ARMSTRONG, LPC, MHSP

 Kirsten Lind Seal, PhD, is a marriage and family therapist in private practice and an adjunct assistant professor of MFT at Saint Mary’s University of Minnesota.
 Her research has been published in JMFT and Psychology Today, and she cohosts a biweekly segment on relationships on WCCO (CBS) TV’s Midmorning show.

 Financial: Kirsten Lind Seal is in private practice.
-She receives a speaking honorarium from PESI, Inc.
+She has no relevant financial relationships with ineligible organizations.

 Non-financial: Kirsten Lind Seal has no relevant non-financial relationship to disclose.